catalyst-cloud/catalystcloud-docs/source/tutorials/deploying-highly-available-instances-with-keepalived.rst

  +-------------------+--------------------------------------+

-Next we will add a rule to allow our Keepalived instances to communicate with each other via VRRP broadcasts:
+Next you will add a rule to allow your Keepalived instances to communicate with each other via VRRP broadcasts:

 .. code-block:: bash